react4j/react4j/README.md

 * Develop React-Arez extension

 * Consider using annotations and generator to generate components
-* Add ReactConfig ala ArezConfig so some stuff is optimized out in production.
 * Add mechanism for exporting methods with useful displayNames in props
 * Overload React methods so can accept arrays